microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/DEPLOYMENTCONFIGGUIDE.md

    ![image-20210622125523627](.attachments/DEPLOYMENTCONFIGGUIDE/image-20210622125523627.png)

-   > [!IMPORTANT] When storing the customDeploymentSettings.json in the root of the config directory the same configuration will apply to all envionments.
+   - When storing the customDeploymentSettings.json in the root of the config directory the same configuration will apply to all envionments.
 Assuming that you are using File Transformation or Token Replacement to store all of the environment specific information, you can specify the environment specific values in your Pipeline Variables.
-However, you can also create environment specific customDeploymentSettings.json files by creating sub-directories in the config directory with the name of the Envioronment to allow for more flexibility.
+However, **you can also create environment specific customDeploymentSettings.json files** by creating sub-directories in the config directory with the name of the Environment to allow for more flexibility.
 The directory name in this case **must match the EnvironmentName pipeline variable** you created when setting up your pipeline (e.g. Validate, Test, Production).
+If no environment specific deployment settings json / directory is found the pipelines will revert to the configuration in the root of the config directory.
-Additionally, you can create user specific configuration files (e.g. the JohannaDev directory pictured above) for individual developers to use when importing unmanaged solutions from source control.
+   - Additionally, you can **create user specific configuration files** (e.g. the JohannaDev directory pictured above) for individual developers to use when importing unmanaged solutions from source control.
 When the user imports an unmanaged solution from source control they will be presented with the option to choose a specific configuration.
    >
    > ![image-20210622130424580](.attachments/DEPLOYMENTCONFIGGUIDE/image-20210622130424580.png)

-#### Create Connection Reference JSON
+#### Create Connection Reference json

 The connection reference property in the customDeploymentConfiguration.json is **ConnectionReferences**.
 This is used for setting connection references in your solution to specific connections configured in a target environment after the solution is imported into an environment.
-Additionally, the **ConnectionReferences** are used to enable flows after the solution is imported based on owner of the connection specified in the variable.
+Additionally, the **ConnectionReferences** are used to **enable flows after the solution is imported based on owner of the connection** specified in the variable.

-1. **You will need to create the connections manually in your target environments and copy the IDs** for the connection to use in the JSON value below
+1. **You will need to create the connections manually in your target environments and copy the IDs** for the connection to use in the json value below

-1. The format of the JSON for these variables take the form of an array of name/value pairs.
+1. The format of the json for these variables take the form of an array of name/value pairs.

    ```
    [